 What is an Oppressed Shareholder?

-An oppressed shareholder is someone who owns stock in a closely held company, but is not treated properly by the majority or controlling shareholders.
+An oppressed shareholder is someone who owns stock in a closely held company who is treated unfairly by the majority or controlling shareholders.
 Both New Jersey and New York law protect minority shareholders from the controlling shareholders taking advantage of them.
-If you own stock in a closely held corporation, and have been abused, treated unfairly, or “frozen out” by the majority shareholders, then you might be an oppressed shareholder.
+If you own stock in a closely held corporation and have been abused, treated unfairly, or “frozen out” by the majority shareholders, then you might have a legal claim as an oppressed shareholder.

 What Type of Treatment is Considered Oppressive?

-In both New Jersey and New York, oppression means the controlling shareholders are not treating you the way someone would reasonably expect to be treated as a minority stock owner.
-For example, it can include not getting your fair share of the profits or dividends, being excluded from shareholder meetings, kept out of important business decisions, denied access to the company’s books and records or fired from your position as an employee, officer, or director of the corporation.
+In both New Jersey and New York, “oppression” occurs when the controlling shareholders are not treating you the way someone would reasonably expect to be treated as a minority stockholder in a closely held corporation.
+For example, it can include being denied your fair share of the company’s profits or dividends, excluded from shareholder meetings, kept out of important business decisions, denied access to the company’s books and records or fired from your position as an employee, officer, or director of the business.

 Legal Remedies For Oppressed Shareholders

-Depending on the circumstances, if you have been oppressed as a shareholder of a privately owned company, a court could force the majority shareholder to buy your stock from you at the fair value of the stock.
-This is intended to allow you to recover the value of your investment, while allowing the controlling shareholders to continue running the business.
-In rare circumstances, a court could instead order the dissolution of a company as the remedy for an oppressed shareholder so you can receive compensation for the value of your stock.
+Depending on the circumstances, if you have been exploited as a shareholder of a privately owned business a court could force the majority shareholder (or shareholders) to buy your stock from you at its fair value.
+This is intended to allow you to recover the value of your investment while allowing the controlling shareholders to continue running their business.
+In rare circumstances, a court can instead order the dissolution of a company as the remedy for an oppressed shareholder so you can receive compensation for the value of your stock.

 Shareholder’s Expectation of Continued Employment

-In many instances, some of the owners of a closely held corporation are also employees of the company, and make their livings from that job.
+Often, one or more of the owners of a closely held corporation are also employees of the company and make their livings from that job.
 Under the New Jersey Oppressed Shareholder Statute, shareholders of closely held corporations can have a reasonable expectation of continued employment if long-term employment was expected as part of their ownership of the stock.
 For example, this is frequently true for family owned companies or for individuals who became owners of a closely held corporation as a result of a merger with a business they founded.
-When a minority shareholder of a closely held business who has a reasonable expectation of continued employment is fired, demoted or forced to quit by the majority shareholders, he might be entitled to damages for his or her past and future lost salary, bonuses, health insurance, and other employment benefits.
+When a minority shareholder of a closely held business who has a reasonable expectation of continued employment is fired, demoted or forced to quit by the majority shareholders he or she might be entitled to damages for his or her past and future lost salary, bonuses, health insurance and other employment benefits.

 The Nirenberg Law Firm Can Help

-The employment law attorneys at The Nirenberg Law Firm are experienced at helping minority shareholders who have been oppressed by unreasonable behavior by the controlling shareholders.
+The attorneys at The Nirenberg Law Firm are experienced at helping minority shareholders who have been oppressed by unreasonable behavior by the controlling shareholders.
 We can explain your legal rights to you, discuss your options, and fight for your legal rights.
-Please contact us online or call us in New Jersey at 201 487-2700 or in NYC at or 212 398-7100 to schedule an appointment with one of our employment lawyers.
+Please contact us online or call us in New Jersey at (201) 487-2700 or in New York City at (212) 398-7100 to schedule an appointment with one of our employment lawyers.